 Facilities At Kam III

 As well as clear seas, soft sands, and spectacular views, Kam III is popular because it’s convenient.
-There’s a large public car park, public bathrooms, and outdoor showers.
+There’s a large public parking area, public bathrooms, and outdoor showers.
 Kam III also has an on-duty lifeguard.

 You can really make a day of it at Kam III, thanks to the picnic tables and BBQ grills.